junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 > "I'm looking for you.
 After all this time, we finally reach you, Dean Winchester.
 You have to leave with me."
 >
 > "Dean, you're not in a hospital, this is Hell.
 You're in Hell.
 It must be demon's tricks.
 We're here to save you.
-I'm Castiel.
-I'm an Angel of the Lord.
-We have order to bring you out of Hell, but you have to be willing to leave with us -- with me.
+I am Castiel, Angel of the Lord.
+We have orders to bring you out of Hell, but you have to be willing to leave with us -- with me.
 Please, come with me.
 We don't have much time."
 >
 > "Please, Dean, I don't want to hurt you.
 My order is to save you."
 >
-> "Please, Dean, I don't want to hurt you.
-I just want to save you.
-Open your eyes, see it, see this is Hell!
+> "Open your eyes, see it, see this is Hell!
 You need to leave this place.
 You don't belong here!"
 >
+> "Please, Dean, I don't want to hurt you.
+I just want to save you.
+You have to trust me!"
+>
 > "I'm sorry we didn't come earlier; I'm sorry you're already a demon now."
 >
 > "Deep down, you know I'm right.
 You didn't forget everything before Hell.
 Remember Earth, Dean, remember life.
+You can still be saved.
 You're a hunter, not a doctor."

 ### Chap 3